 Discover the coastal interpretations of Peru's national dish on this flavoursome tour with a bilingual food connoisseur.

 This unique tour has been designed for those curious to take their ceviche appreciation to the next level.
 You'll get to talk to chefs, take home special recipes and try out the signature dishes of all of our favourite off-the-map ceviche destinations.Cartagena Ceviche Tour

 If you've got the cojones to wake up at dawn, there is nothing more refreshing than going to the beach to see the fishermen in action.

-With fresh consumed on a daily basis, The Caribbean sea is unofficially Cartagena's biggest supermarket.
+With fresh consumed on a daily basis, the Caribbean is unofficially Cartagena's biggest supermarket.

 La Boquilla is Cartagena's fiercely proud fishing village with the majority of its inhabitants living from the sea.
 Head there before the sun rises and you'll see hordes of fishermen on the shore and heading out in canoes to catch fresh fish and seafood that will later be sold at Bazurto Market or directly to the local beach shacks serving up fishy fare to their neighbours.

-If you're interested in going fishing with a local, drop us a line and we'll hook you up with a personal pescador to show you the ropes.
+If you're interested in going fishing with a local, send an email to firstname.lastname@example.org and we'll hook you up with a personal pescador to show you the ropes.

 Club de Pesca has been spoiling us with glitering views of Cartagena's modern skyline for years now, sixty to be exact.